 She has also whipped up drinks featuring the anti-inflammatory spice turmeric, heart-healthy cinnamon and liver-cleaning dandelion root.
 “Nutmeg is considered a brain tonic and helps the liver and kidney detox,” says Osborne, who keeps a list of each ingredient along with its health benefits.
 “Apricot, for instance, is a treasure chest of antioxidants, and it’s also good for bone strength.”

 To make your own special elixir, you want to start with a healthy base—ingredients that add flavor to the drink but also benefit your mind and body.
 Think cocktail-friendly additions that work well with spirits such as fennel—which is good for bones, treating heart disease and possibly fighting cancer—or figs, a fruit high in fiber that contains phenol, omega-3 and omega-6 fatty acids, as well as other nutrients that can help lower cholesterol, prevent coronary disease and help with weight loss.

 Jennifer Peters of Denver’s Just BE Kitchen, an organic breakfast and lunch eatery, recently added a slew of feel-good elixirs to her menu.
 Each one features clean spirits that fit into a paleo and gluten-free, sugar-free lifestyle.
-Right now, the star of the menu is the Kombucha Mimosa, which is made with various types of kombucha (get the recipe here).
-For example, a fruity flavored one spiked with maca root—a Peruvian plant that’s high in vitamin C, copper and iron—has a lot of fiber and promotes female health.
+Right now, the star of the menu is the Kombucha Mimosa, which is made with various types of kombucha.
+For example, a fruity flavored one spiked with maca root—a Peruvian plant that’s high in vitamin C, copper and iron—has a lot of fiber and promotes women's health.